 The notes feature tips on relating the code to the different governance frameworks in operation in the public services.
 The notes will be particularly useful to organisations that are looking to improve the effectiveness of their counter fraud arrangements.

-If your organisation subscribes to the Counter Fraud Centre, you can download the guidance notes free of charge (you will need to log into the website to access them).
+If your organisation subscribes to the Counter Fraud Centre, you can download the guidance notes free of charge from the TISonline counter fraud stream.

 Alternatively, you can buy them here.

 We have developed an accessible and easy to use Assessment Tool that measures your counter fraud arrangements against the code of practice.

 - evaluates your performance against the Counter Fraud Code of Practice

 - generates reports and graphs to illustrate your performance against the code